COVIDExposureIndices/COVIDExposureIndices/README.md

 and Shih Hsuan Hsu.
 They are derived from anonymized, aggregated smartphone movement data provided by [PlaceIQ](https://www.placeiq.com/).

-We are making these indices publicly available to all researchers in the context of the spread of COVID-19.
+We made these indices publicly available to all researchers in the context of the spread of COVID-19.
 The indices, which describe (potential) exposure varying across locations and time within the United States, could be useful in a variety of applications.
-The indices published here cover January 2020 to present, with a seven-day lag.
+The indices published here cover 20 January 2020 to 24 August 2021.

 When using these indices, please cite "[Measuring movement and social contact with smartphone data: a real-time application to COVID-19](CDGHW.pdf)" ([*JUE*](https://doi.org/10.1016/j.jue.2021.103328), [BibTeX](http://www.jdingel.com/research/CDGHW.bib)) by Couture, Dingel, Green, Handbury, and Williams.
 The paper describes properties of smartphone data, compares the residential distribution and movement patterns of devices to those in traditional data sources, and discusses potential measurement issues that arise in the context of the ongoing pandemic.

-We thank Drew Breunig, Nicholas Sheilas, Stephanie Smiley, Elizabeth Cutrone, and the team at PlaceIQ for their ongoing help.
+We thank Drew Breunig, Nicholas Sheilas, Stephanie Smiley, Elizabeth Cutrone, and the team at PlaceIQ for their help.
 This data release was approved by the University of California, Berkeley Office for Protection of Human Subjects under CPHS Protocol No 2018-05-11122 and the University of Chicago Institutional Review Board under protocol IRB20-0967.

+## September 2021 Update

+We discontinued the publication of these indices on 1 September 2021.
+The last day reported is 24 August 2021.

 ## June 2021 Update